Skip to Content

 Pros

-• Long-lasting rechargeable battery with up to three months of life.
+• Long-lasting rechargeable battery with up to 3 months of use per charge.

 Cons